The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The independent interval approximation

+From Proposition \ref{prop:stat}, we observe the so-called inspection paradox.
+The interval containing zero will have a different distribution than the regular interval distribution $T$ since it will have the length $A+B$.
+We illustrate this in Figure \ref{fig:SP} (\textit{left}).

-In \cite{Bengtsson2}, it has been shown the relation between the expected value function of the switch process and the covariance function of its stationary version.
-Here we highlight this result in the Laplace domain in our context.
-The proof of it is essentially the same as Theorem~2 of \cite{Bengtsson2} and thus is omitted. \begin{theorem} For a fixed $t\ge 0$, the distribution of $D_s(t)$ is uniquely characterized by $P_\delta(t)=\Prob(D_s(t)=1|D_s(0)=\delta)$, $\delta=\pm 1$ that have the following Laplace transforms
+The main characteristic of the stationary switch process is the covariance function, which, for the symmetric case, when $T_+=T_-$ uniquely determines and characterizes the process.
+In the next proposition, we relate the covariance and the interval distribution. \begin{proposition} For a fixed $t\ge 0$, the distribution of $D_s(t)$ is uniquely characterized by $P_\delta(t)=\Prob(D_s(t)=1|D_s(0)=\delta)$, $\delta=\pm 1$ that have the following Laplace transforms